IRS Forms

 How the Two‑Part Process Works, At a Glance

 • You submit Part I to CI to request preclearance.
 CI decides whether you can proceed.
-Submission is by fax per the current IRS page, and the IRM also lists mail as an option.
+Submission is by fax to 844-253-5613 per the current IRS page; per IRM 9.5.11.9, mailing the form is not a valid submission path.

 • If you are pre‑cleared, you must send Part II within 45 days.
 CI reviews Part II and, if approved, issues a Preliminary Acceptance Letter and sends your case to civil exam.